 In the State of Michigan property taxes are vastly different for primary residences and other properties.
 Primary residences are exempt from an additional 18 mil school tax.
 Depending on the other taxes in your local area this typically amounts to anywhere from a 25% to a 50% tax savings.
-For a property worth $100,000 this tax amounts to $900.
-Typically when purchasing a property the Principal Residence Exemption Affidavid is filled out and delivered to the township assessors office.
+For a property worth $100,000 this tax amounts to $900 per year.
+Typically when purchasing a property the Principal Residence Exemption Affidavit is filled out and delivered to the township assessors office.
 From time to time this form is missed, or over time the nature of the property changes from a secondary residence to a principal residence.
-Residences for which the PRE has been accepted are considered homesteaded in the State of Michigan.
+Residences for which the Principal Residence Exemption has been accepted are considered homesteaded in the State of Michigan.

 What Property Qualifies For A Principal Residence Exemption?

 Essentially if you own the property and live in it for the majority of the year, and do not claim the same exemption or a similar exemption anywhere else, then the property qualifies for the Principal Residence Exemption.
 Vacant land zoned residential that is adjoining or contiguous to your primary residence also qualifies for the exemption.
 If you are already getting the exemption it will be noted on both your property tax bill and your yearly property assessment form.
 If you are unsure if you are getting the personal residence exemption your local assessor should be able to provide you with that information.